-- »Dan Bilzerian Claims to Have Won $54 Million From One Opponent
+- »Dan Bilzerian Says He Won $54 Million From One Opponent

-Dan Bilzerian Claims to Have Won $54 Million From One Opponent
+Dan Bilzerian Says He Won $54 Million From One Opponent

 Dan Bilzerian has laid claim to winning $54 million from one poker player despite the fact none of the high stakes poker community have every played against him or watched him play any meaningful sessions.